KrzysztofSieczkiewicz/ImageComparator/README.md

     PHashAnalyzer
     DHashAnalyzer
     SSIMAnalyzer
+   note: comparing hashes using Hamming distance might be done with HashUtil

 ## Example:
 note: DirectComparator is the most extensive comparator as this method allows for more granular and visual outcome.